Phil Liggett: Defence of Lance Armstrong

 Liggett was a long-time supporter of Lance Armstrong and was a regular speaker at "Livestrong" functions along with his Tour De France co-presenter Paul Sherwen.
 He repeatedly defended Armstrong, challenging the investigations which he called "a waste of money".
-When Floyd Landis tested positive at the 2006 Tour de France, Liggett denigrated the verdict saying "The fact that the lab knew whose sample it was testing is just one of the anomalies", but when Landis admitted to doping in 2010 and implicated Armstrong, Liggett dismissed it as "sour grapes" and called the accusations "ridiculous".
-He also stated that UCI President Pat McQuaid was "vehemently anti doping".
+When Floyd Landis tested positive at the 2006 Tour de France, Liggett denigrated the verdict, saying: "The fact that the lab knew whose sample it was testing is just one of the anomalies", but when Landis admitted to doping in 2010 and implicated Armstrong, Liggett dismissed it as "sour grapes" and called the accusations "ridiculous".
+He also stated that UCI President Pat McQuaid was "vehemently anti-doping."

-In 2012 after the United States Anti-Doping Agency (USADA) had stripped Armstrong of his Tour de France titles, Liggett claimed on South African Radio to have proof that unnamed politicians motivated by jealousy had fabricated the evidence against Armstrong by bribing witnesses.
-This provoked an angry response from USADA, who dismissed his claims, and a comprehensive, point by point, rebuttal by Michael Ashenden PhD, a leading doping expert.
+In 2012, after the United States Anti-Doping Agency (USADA) had stripped Armstrong of his Tour de France titles, Liggett claimed on South African Radio to have proof that unnamed politicians motivated by jealousy had fabricated the evidence against Armstrong by bribing witnesses.
+This provoked an angry response from USADA, who dismissed his claims, and a comprehensive, point-by-point rebuttal by Michael Ashenden, PhD, a leading doping expert.
 In October 2012, Liggett maintained his defence of Armstrong, calling the investigation a "witch hunt" without evidence.
 Later that month, in a documentary by ABC's Four Corners entitled "The World According to Lance", he stated that he now found it difficult to believe that Armstrong had never doped and that he was disappointed that Armstrong had lied to him in 2003 when asked about doping.

 Personal life

-Liggett's home town is Bebington, Wirral, though he now lives in Bayford, Hertfordshire.
-He spends most of his leisure time in South Africa where he has a house in the Western Cape and a game farm near the Kruger National Park.

 In 2005, Liggett was appointed a Member of the Order of the British Empire (MBE) for services to cycling.